Miami Middle School Students Hope Their Magazine Will Help End Gun Violence

 What started as a loss for words later became a group civics project aimed at ending gun violence.

-A club of about 40 sixth, seventh and eighth graders are now working on their second edition of a magazine designed to persuade federal lawmakers to pass legislation that would help prevent mass shootings.
+A club made up of about 40 sixth-, seventh- and eighth-graders is now working on its second edition of a magazine designed to persuade federal lawmakers to pass legislation that would help prevent mass shootings.
 They're pushing for a range of policy changes, including further limits on gun ownership, "red flag" laws to keep guns away from potentially dangerous people and greater investment in mental health care in schools.

 The publication, called First Shot, features persuasive essays about gun reform policies, short biographies and drawings of victims, data analysis of mass shooting statistics and poetry.
 This year, the focus is on shootings in "safe and sacred places," such as schools and houses of worship.